RyterINC/thefoodryter/content/posts/recipes/vegan-shepherds-pie.md

 ### In Conclusion

 I've had so many variations of shepherd's pie that I learned everyone is different in what they like for this dish.
-I hope this recipe works for you, and if you have any questions reach out to me via facebook and I will do my best to assist.
+I hope this recipe works for you, and if you have any questions or made any changes that you liked, let me know down below.
 Enjoy!